the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-four/index.md

 # JavaScript Fundamentals: Part IV

+Before we continue working on the HTML/JavaScript interoperability, we will take a step back and learn about asynchronous JavaScript first.
 When working in modern client applications, as a JavaScript developer you will be often asked to communicate to a server application.
 The communication between client and server is asynchronous and a JavaScript Promise is used as container for asynchronous data.
 In the following sections, you will learn how to work with asynchronous data by using promises and you will learn how to interact with third-party servers and their public APIs.

 ## Asynchronous Data with Promises

 Do you remember when we had phone calls?
 We introduced ourselves on the phone, the other person introduced themselve, and the both of you started to have a conversation in real-time where each participant said something alternately.
 In programming, this is called synchronous communication.

 In contrast, these days we are used to text people instead.
-When texting, people usually do not answer immediatly but will answer eventually.
+When texting, people usually do not answer immediatly but will answer with a delay.
 Once you get an answer, you will write back at some point.
 The communication shifted from being synchronous to **asynchronous**, because no one expects an instant reply anymore.
 The benefit: While you have a conversation with someone, you have time in between messages to have another conversation with someone else and you decide when you want to pick up a conversation again.
 That's the whole synchronous vs asynchronous terminology.

 The term **data** in programming refers to any information.
 Most of the time, data is used within an application or used for communication between applications (e.g. client-server communication).
 As we already learned, in JavaScript this information is expressed with different data types and structures such as strings, booleans, numbers, objects or arrays: